University-Assisted Community Schools

 A University-Assisted Community School (UACS) is a community school in which universities serve as the lead partner in providing broadly based, sustained support.
 Academic partnerships connect the university’s and school’s curricula through a focus on helping to solve local community-identified problems.
 This approach is designed to improve both the quality of life in the community and the quality of learning at all levels of schooling.

-The Netter Center has more than thirty years of experience developing and adapting the University-Assisted Community Schools (UACS) model that was created with its school and community partners in West Philadelphia.
+The Netter Center has forty years of experience developing and adapting the University-Assisted Community Schools model that was created with its school and community partners in West Philadelphia.

 AUNI Interns nutrition education at Lea